A Timeline of Contraception

 A wide assortment of birth control devices are available in America -- such as condoms, sponges, douching syringes, diaphragms and cervical caps -- from catalogs, pharmacists, dry-goods stores and even rubber vendors.

-March 2: Congress passes the Constock Law, an anti-obscenity act that specifically lists contraceptives as obscene material and outlaws the dissemination of them via the postal service or interstate commerce.
+March 2: Congress passes the Comstock Law, an anti-obscenity act that specifically lists contraceptives as obscene material and outlaws the dissemination of them via the postal service or interstate commerce.
 At the time, the United States is the only western nation to enact laws criminalizing birth control.

 Scientists conclude definitively that for human fertilization to occur there must be a union of the egg and the sperm.